kihyun1998/houseTheWeather/README.md

        ➕ Add New Index Page.
        ➕ Change functions and UI.
        ➕ Add Background Image.
+       ➕ Add Strong-Wind special report
+       ➕ Use Air pollustion API and add it.

 ### :triangular_flag_on_post: v1.0.0
        ➕ Only use "Today" Tap.